 The French proverb "Faire d'une pierre deux coups"

-Including a full definition of what it mean and how to use it in a dialogue with an audio example.
-As well as the useful stuff we added like slow pronunciation audio, literal meaning, dialogue example and more!
+Ready to learn everything you have to know about the basic proverb "Faire d'une pierre deux coups"?
+Including a full guide of what it mean and how to use it in a normal conversation with an audio example.
+But that's not all, we also added super useful stuff like dialogue example, literal meaning, slow pronunciation audio and more!

 French to English translation